jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 With regard to open source specifically, what we really want is to find better ways to build and grow open source communities.
-Mozilla and Redhat are a fascinating case studies for companies releasing open source software, but not everyone can follow this model.
+Mozilla and Redhat are fascinating case studies for companies releasing open source software, but not everyone can follow this model.
 Patreon and Kickstarter have helped fund *individual maintainers*, and there are similar efforts to grow support at the community level.
 Even switching